adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #169 Really need to start wrapping everything up now to complete the class.

 #170 Let's see if we can wrap up tomorrow morning.

+#171 Finished one of the assignments!
+Actually finished!
+Will try to finish one more tomorrow morning.